Thursday, March 27, 2014

 Old age and wisdom

 In many cultures, the owl represents wisdom.
-From an association with Athena, the Greek goddess of wisdom, and appearances in Aesop's fables to more recent cameos in A.A.
+From an association with Athena, the Greek goddess of knowledge, and appearances in Aesop's fables to more recent cameos in A.A.
 Milne's "Winnie the Pooh," the owl is a go-to symbol of wisdom.
 Even if you just want to know how many licks it takes to get to the Tootsie Roll center of a Tootsie Pop, you should ask an owl, though you risk losing your Tootsie Pop in the name of research.

 No comments: